Authors: Dr. Theo Notteboom, Dr. Jean-Paul Rodrigue and Dr. Athanasios Pallis

 Transnational terminal holding companies are grouped into three categories, with some companies showing a more hybrid nature:

 The setting up of specialized terminal operating companies is not a recent phenomenon.
 Many ports in Europe and the United States had already been awarded to local cargo handling companies through concessions and lease agreements.
-Because they were relatively small and locally based, with only a few exceptions, they did not participate in the global growth of concession awards opportunities.
+Because they were relatively small and locally based, with only a few exceptions, they did not participate in the global growth of concession award opportunities.
 The exceptions were Stevedore Services of America (SSA), already active in several US West Coast Ports, which obtained concessions to operate facilities in Panama and several other smaller ports in Central America; Eurogate, a joint company formed by terminal handling companies from Bremen and Hamburg and Contship Italia, that obtained concessions in Italy and Morocco.

 Beyond the three main categories, other types of companies are also involved in container terminal operations:

-• Equipment manufacturers.
+- Equipment manufacturers.
 Small specialist companies that have moved into concessions from their original base in equipment servicing.
 It is worth noting that none of the major manufacturers of container terminal equipment (quay cranes, RTGs) have been involved in bids for terminal concessions.
 Being involved in terminal operations could be perceived as an unfair competitive practice since they would be providing equipment to competing operators.
 Examples include Portek (Singapore), ABG Heavy Industries (India), and Mi-Jack (USA).

 C. Global terminal operators